IBM/ibm-spectrum-scale-install-infra/README.md

 - [x] Assign default manager nodes(all nodes will act as manager node) if user has not defined in the inventory
 - [x] Create new cluster (mmcrcluster -N /var/tmp/NodeFile -C {{ scale_cluster_clustername }})
 - [x] Create cluster with profiles
+- [x] Create Cluster with daemon and admin network
 - [x] Add new node into existing cluster
 - [x] Configure node classes
 - [x] Define configuration parameters based on node classes